openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: the vector that contains all of the faces of the mesh.
+**Returns**: the vector that contains all of the faces of the mesh.
 This isn't currently implemented.